bbauska/UofM-Inter-with-JavaScript/readme.md

   alt="." />
 </p>

-Then at the very bottom, I\'m using my script tag to link to my JavaScript folder.
+Then at the very bottom, I&apos;m using my script tag to link to my JavaScript folder.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~ 258.
 (152) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->